aipengineer/quackvideo/README.md

 ## Migration from MoviePy

-If you are familiar with MoviePy, transitioning to ReelPy will be easy.
+If you are familiar with MoviePy, transitioning to QuackVideo will be easy.
 The API is designed to be compatible with MoviePy, with additional enhancements for performance and usability.
 Check out the Migration Guide (Coming Soon) for a detailed comparison.

 ## Contributing

 We welcome contributions from the community!
-Feel free to open issues or submit pull requests to help improve ReelPy.
+Feel free to open issues or submit pull requests to help improve QuackVideo.
 Please read the Contributing Guide (Coming Soon) to get started.

 ## License

-ReelPy is licensed under the MIT License.
+QuackVideo is licensed under the AGPL-3.0 License.
 See [LICENSE](LICENSE) for more details.